0xfarben/event-iq/README.md

 Event IQ is an AI-driven platform designed to help users discover, organize, and manage tech events tailored to their interests.
 It integrates a powerful backend, personalized recommendations, and automated event management, making it easy to navigate the tech event space.

+## Short Working Video of the Project:

+## Full Working Video of the Project:

 ## Table of Contents

 - [Features](#features)